ephimoff/install_dotfiles/README.md

     ~/Projects/dotfiles/.additional_apps
     ```

-1. Install MAS apps by running the following command.
+1. Install MAS apps by echo the following command.
 Note: You have to sign in to Apple Mac App Store first.

     ```
     ~/Projects/dotfiles/.mas